charlesreid1/deep-learning-genomics/Vagrant.md

-Edit the Vagrantfile to pass port 8888 on the vagrant (guest) machine (which is the Jupyter notebook port) on to port 8889 on the host machine:
+Edit the Vagrantfile to pass port 8888 on the vagrant (guest) machine (which is the Jupyter notebook port) on to port 8889 on the host machine, and to create a shared folder:

 ```
 Vagrant.configure("2") do |config|